 - Loss of consciousness

 - Low body temperature

-Alcohol poisoning requires immediate emergency medicine intervention and therefore if any individual is exhibiting the above signs and symptoms after ingesting alcohol, they should immediately be rushed to the hospital by ambulance to undergo medical care.
+Alcohol poisoning requires immediate medical intervention.
+Anyone exhibiting the above signs and symptoms after ingesting alcohol should immediately be rushed to the hospital by ambulance to undergo medical care.